-The good news is that plenty of people are well-suited for remote work, and they have a few things in common.
-They are intrinsically motivated and have a sense of purpose, which means they’ll meet or exceed your expectations even though you’re looking over their shoulder all day.
+We firmly believe that remote work is the future, and those who are looking for work – and the managers hiring them – had better be ready.
+Employees who are particularly well-suited for remote roles tend to be intrinsically motivated and have a sense of purpose, which means they’ll meet or exceed expectations without anyone looking over their shoulder all day.
 They have world-class communication skills and emotional intelligence.
 They aren’t afraid to ask for support when they need it or take on new challenges when they’ve got bandwidth.

 “What’s the most ambitious project you’ve ever dreamed up and pursued?”